webplatform/docs/css/properties/border-width/index.md

 {{API_Name}}
 {{Summary_Section|Sets the width of an element's four borders.
 This property can have from one to four values.
 This is a shorthand property for setting values simultaneously for [[css/properties/border-top-width|border-top-width]], [[css/properties/border-right-width|border-right-width]], [[css/properties/border-bottom-width|border-bottom-width]], and [[css/properties/border-left-width|border-left-width]].}}
 {{CSS Property
-|Initial value=medium for all 4 values
+|Initial value=medium, for all 4 values
 |Applies to=All elements
 |Inherited=No
 |Media=visual
+|Computed value=An absolute length, for all 4 values; 0 if the border style is 'none' or 'hidden'
 |Animatable=No
+|CSS object model property=borderWidth
+|CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=medium
 |Description=Default.